tin6150/inet-dev-class/tig/README.mode2.rst

 - netdata collects a lot of data, multiple hosts can flood server quickly.
 - use average, probably a good start  (def is 10 sec?)

+port 19998 in version below use mapped .conf file to send backend data to influxdb. first port of mapping is the host, 2nd is inside the container. netdata.conf is generated automatically by netdata, it is huge.  only specifying a small number of clauses to configure backend to use influxdb

+    docker run --rm -d --cap-add SYS_PTRACE \
+           -v /home/tin/tin-gh/inet-dev-class/tig/conf/netdata.conf:/etc/netdata/netdata.conf \
+           -v /proc:/host/proc:ro \
+           -v /sys:/host/sys:ro \
+           --name n_infx -p 19998:19999 \
+           titpetric/netdata